-Gogi Anand Senior People Science Consultant, LinkedIn Welcome to the hot seat L&D is still responsible for producing high-impact, high-quality learning experiences, but it's now also being handed bigger, meatier problems to solve - like future-proofing entire organisations.
-This means L&D professionals need to develop new ways of working and constant prioritisation.
+Welcome to the hot seat

+L&D is still responsible for producing high-impact, high-quality learning experiences, but it's now also being handed bigger, meatier problems to solve - like future-proofing entire organizations.
+This means L&D pros need to develop new ways of working and constant prioritization.
 They also need to develop some new skills themselves - like stress management, given the increasing concern about the skills gap (the distance between the skills employers need and the skills workers have).

+L&D pros perceive a growing skills gap.

+They also see that leaders are concerned.4

+46%

++4 pts. vs. 2021

+49%

++9 pts. vs. 2021

-L&D professionals in the UK perceive a growing skills gap.
-They also see that leaders are concerned.4 say the skills gap is wider at their organisation say executives are concerned that employees do not have the right skills to execute business strategy
+say the skills gap is wider at their organization say executives are concerned that employees do not have the right skills to execute business strategy

 L&D plays a weighty role in DE&I strategy The entire planet has shared both the battle against COVID-19 and a new awakening to the vast inequities in health, wealth, and opportunity.
 The L&D response is strong.
 Learning teams are leading the educational charge for diversity, equity, and inclusion, with some taking full ownership of DE&I strategy.
 The trend is strongest in North America, where a social justice movement accompanied the pandemic.
-L&D responsibilities in the UK include combating systemic challenges4 L&D has taken full responsibility for the DE&I strategy